NELA 2.0 Home NELA Cohort VI Principal Residency Executive Coaches Principal Academy Cohort IV (2014-2016)

 Dianne is Project Coordinator for the Northeast Leadership Academy at North Carolina State University.
 She earned her bachelor degree in Communications from The Ohio State University in Columbus, Ohio.
 She is an ardent supporter of public education and has served in a variety of educational volunteer positions for many years.

 She can be reached at firstname.lastname@example.org.

-Leelynn Pinion serves as Research Associate and Webmaster for the Northeast Leadership Academy.
+Leelynn serves as Research Associate and Webmaster for the Northeast Leadership Academy.
 She attended NC State University and earned a Bachelor of Arts in Psychology in 2014 and a Master of Social Work in 2016.
 Leelynn learned the value of excellent school leaders through her work with schools both in North Carolina and abroad.
 She served families in need at StepUp Ministry.
-Leelynn also worked with court-invovled youth as a case manager at Haven House Services in Raleigh, NC.
+Leelynn also worked with court-involved youth as a case manager and group leader at Haven House Services in Raleigh, NC.
 She originally joined NELA as a graduate assistant in 2014.
-Leelynn is a current doctoral student in the School Psychology Program at the University of North Carolina at Chapel Hill, where she is completing her graduate fellowship at the Frank Porter Graham Child Development Institute.
-She is passionate about education, leadership, and promoting student success and is excited to be a part of the NELA team.She can be reached at email@example.com
+Leelynn is a current doctoral student in the School Psychology Program at the University of North Carolina at Chapel Hill, where she completed a graduate fellowship at the Frank Porter Graham Child Development Institute.
+Leelynn enjoys working with rural schools and served her first school psychology practicum in Pender County Schools.
+She is currently completing her second psychology placement at Coastal Carolina Neuropsychiatric Center.
+She is passionate about education for all, leadership, and promoting student success both academically and emotionally.
+She is excited to be a part of the NELA team.